sutro-research/chestplate.js/README.md

 # Chestplate.js

-A small set of helpers for Backbone.
+A small set of helpers and base classes for Backbone.

 ## Chestplate.BaseModel